Endoscopy Technician

 Endoscopy technicians assist doctors and nurses with endoscopies.
 They establish and maintain a sterile field, assist with equipment set up, help run equipment during procedures, sterilize equipment after procedures, and can be responsible for maintenance and repairs.

 Aspiring endoscopy technicians can enter this field upon graduating high school or earning a GED.
 Once employed, they must complete on-the-job training.
-Endoscopy technicians who want to pursue formal education can complete a certificate program or an associate’s in endoscopy or surgical technology.
+Endoscopy technicians seeking formal education can complete a certificate program or an associate’s in endoscopy or surgical technology.

 Discover how to become an endoscopy tech, including required education, typical job duties, and a step-by-step guide.